zarakay/model2json/README.md

 In order to run the program, the is used.

 ```
-ply2json filename.ply outputfile
+ply2json filename.ply outputfile [decimate amount]
 ```

+* **filename.ply** - Name of the PLY file to convert
+* **outputfile** - Name of the output file, include extension if you wish
+* **decimate amount** - Amount to decimate the image by, zero for no decimation, one for maximum, not including this simply converts without decimation

-The program should output `outputfile.json` which can be used with Three.js to visualize the browser.
+The program should output `outputfile` which can be used with Three.js to visualize the browser.